evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/28-release-deployment.md

 This chapter is complete when:

 - Release lifecycle is documented.
-- Deployment architecture is defined.
+- CI/CD pipeline is defined.
-- Environment strategy is specified.
+- Environment promotion strategy is established.
-- CI/CD pipelines are documented.
+- Infrastructure as Code practices are documented.
-- Rollback and disaster recovery procedures are defined.
+- Deployment, rollback and validation procedures are specified.
-- Deployment security controls are established.
+- Feature flag governance is defined.
-- Release metrics and governance are documented.
+- Release metrics and operational readiness are measurable.
-- Visual artifacts are available.
+- Visual artifacts and traceability are complete.
-- Traceability is complete.

 ---

 # Key Takeaways

-- The Coach Portal adopts an automated Release Engineering strategy that enables reliable, repeatable and low-risk software delivery.
+- The Nutritionist Portal implements an automated, cloud-native release strategy that emphasizes reliability, traceability and rapid recovery.
-- Continuous Integration, Continuous Delivery and Infrastructure as Code provide consistent deployments across all environments.
+- Continuous Delivery pipelines integrate quality engineering, security validation, AI evaluation and infrastructure automation into every deployment.
-- Progressive deployment strategies, feature flags and validated rollback procedures minimize operational impact while accelerating delivery.
+- Progressive deployment techniques, feature flags and tested rollback procedures reduce operational risk while enabling rapid product evolution.
-- Integrated observability, security and governance ensure that every release is measurable, auditable and aligned with enterprise operational standards.
+- Standardized release governance ensures that every deployment is observable, auditable and aligned with the engineering standards of the EVOXA ecosystem.

 ---